 - thread HIV prevention messages throughout society: keep girls in school, empower women and encourage men to respect women

-- ensure money and resources for the HIV response are well utilised: roll out cost-effective strategies and evaluate progress.31
+- ensure money and resources for the HIV response are well utilised: roll out cost-effective strategies and evaluate progress.47

-The latest detailed statistics in 2007 suggest that of people who have had more than one sexual partner in the last 12 months, only 33% of women and 28% of men used a condom last time they had sex.32 However, among young people the average is 47%.
-This suggests that youth-centred education around condom use is positively changing behaviour among this age group.33
+Despite this, condom use remains low with ZDHS 2013-14 reporting only 29% of men and women aged 15-49 who had more than one sexual partner in the past 12 months using a condom the last time they had sex.50 However, among young people the average is 47%.
+This suggests that youth-centred education around condom use is positively changing behaviour among this age group.51

-Zambians are most likely to use condoms with non-regular partners.34 This suggests knowledge and awareness around the preventative benefits of condoms as they are choosing to use them in these high-risk circumstances.
-However, further work is needed to educate and persuade people to use condoms with all sexual partners, especially if they are in multiple concurrent partnerships, or change partners regularly.
+Zambians are most likely to use condoms with non-regular partners.52 This suggests knowledge and awareness around the preventative benefits of condoms as they are choosing to use them in these high-risk circumstances.
+However, further work is needed to educate and persuade people to use condoms with all sexual partners, especially if they are in multiple concurrent relationships, or change partners regularly.

 There are still many misconceptions about HIV and AIDS in Zambia.
-Latest data suggests that just 39% of people have comprehensive knowledge of HIV, despite 90% having heard of the virus.35
+Latest data suggests that just 39% of people have comprehensive knowledge of HIV, despite 90% having heard of the virus.53

 Prevention of mother-to-child transmission (PMTCT)

-Despite this, less than 60% of women attend four antenatal appointments, and 53% of women deliver their babies at home, where medical staff are not present to help with the birth and make important decisions regarding HIV risk for the child.58
+Despite this, less than 60% of women attended four antenatal appointments, and 53% of women delivered their babies at home, where medical staff are not present to help with the birth and make important decisions regarding HIV risk for the child.58

 Although Zambia is striving to implement Option B+ (where all pregnant women living with HIV receive ART for life), the country is having to implement it in phases due to concerns over drug availability.
-There is also concern over knowledge about antiretroviral treatment among pregnant women and new mothers, as only 43% are still taking their treatment when breastfeeding.40 More research needs to be conducted to find out whether this is due to loss to follow up, a poor retention rate in treatment and care once the baby has been born or simply a lack of knowledge.
+More research needs to be conducted to find out whether this is due to loss to follow up, a poor retention rate in treatment and care once the baby has been born or simply a lack of knowledge.

 Voluntary medical male circumcision (VMMC)

-VMMC coverage is increasing in Zambia since the programme was launched in 2009, albeit not at the speed set out by the targets which aimed for 80% of men circumcised by 2015.41 At the end of 2012, just 17% of the target had been reached.42
+VMMC coverage is increasing in Zambia since the programme was launched in 2009, albeit not at the speed set out by the targets which aimed for 80% of men circumcised by 2015.65

-60% of circumcised men in Zambia are thought to be 15-19 years old.
-Further awareness raising work needs to be carried out to increase the number of older men coming forward for VMMC.
+Around 60% of circumcised men in Zambia are thought to be 15-19 years old.
+Further awareness raising work needs to be carried out to increase the number of older men coming forward for VMMC.67

 Barriers to HIV prevention in Zambia